Checking and Verifying the Age of Golf Cart Batteries

 Battery Amperage calculated using Trojan Batteries at a 20 Amp-Hour Capacity Rate

 Now, with all of this broken down, we want to make sure we iterate that top speed, acceleration, and other parameters will have an effect on travel distances.
 Therefore, we calculated mileage distances off a standard 19.9 MPH calculation and an acceleration rate of reaching 20 MPH in 10 seconds or more.
 With our chart, we can see how long golf cart batteries approximately last on one charge.
-Be aware, golf cart batteries can last long on a single charge, however it is not good for them.
+Be aware, batteries can last long on a single charge, however it is not good for them.
 It is best to take the batteries down to a 50% discharge rate (half the total charge of the batteries).
 In quick summation, DO NOT drive your batteries to a state where it will not operate.
 The chart’s approximate travel distance is based on this rule of using up 50% of your batteries capacity.

-Which Battery System is Best for Me?
+Which Battery Configuration is Best for Me?

 The best battery pack to use in terms of power and range would be an 8-6 Volt Battery pack.
 However, if you have determined your Golf Cart use will be driven less than 5 miles per day, than you can have your pick of battery packs.
 Keep in mind though that a standard 18 holes of golf ranges between 5-7 miles per round depending on your handicap ;).